Portugal and the International Monetary Fund

-Portugal joined International Monetary Fund (IMF) on March 29, 1961.
-They joined by submitting 100 percent of their quota, which is 2,060.10 SDR.
-Currently, Portugal is using 187.5 percent of their quota, which is 3,862.69 SDR.
-Portugal has not had an IMF disbursement since 2014.
+Portugal joined the International Monetary Fund (IMF) on March 29, 1961, submitting 100 percent of its quota, which is 2,060.10 SDR.
+Currently, Portugal is using 187.5 percent of its quota, which is 3,862.69 SDR.
+Portugal has not received an IMF disbursement since 2014.
 Portugal has just .44 percent of voting power in the IMF.

 Constituency

 Portugal is part of a constituency with Albania, Greece, Italy, Malta, and San Marino.
 Their representative on the Executive Board of the IMF is Domenico G. Fanizza of Italy.
-Portugal has 22,066 votes, which makes them have the third most votes in their constituency, preceded by Greece, then Italy.
+Portugal has 22,066 votes, the third most in their constituency, behind Italy and Greece.
 This constituency has 4.13 percent of the total voting power within the IMF.

 Surveillance

-As Portugal is a member of the IMF, they receive surveillance reports from the IMF which details any red flags in their economy, as well as give suggestions for the future health of their economy.
-Before the 2007 financial crisis, they IMF conducted several surveillance reports on Portugal that if heeded, could have lessened the effect of the crisis.
-Some of the issues that were highlighted were the increase in small scale economic asymmetries, lessening growth, lack of monetary consolidation, a lack of competition, ignorance of their capital flow issues, and issues with private sector borrowing.
+As a member of the IMF, Portugal receives IMF surveillance reports which detail any red flags in the Portuguese economy, and make suggestions for its future health.
+Before the 2008 financial crisis, the IMF conducted several surveillance reports on Portugal that if heeded, could have lessened the effect of the crisis.
+Some of the issues that were highlighted were the increase in small scale economic asymmetries, lessening growth, lack of monetary consolidation, a lack of competition, ignorance of capital flow issues, and issues with private sector borrowing.

-Financial crisis
+2008 financial crisis

-In 2007, when the world was swept with financial crisis, Portugal's economy suffered in several areas.
+Due to the 2008 financial crisis, Portugal's economy suffered in several areas.
 Portugal was plagued with low real GDP growth and borrowing costs, significant deficits, low investment, and high national debt.
 Additionally, the quick stop of capital flows in Portugal was made easier because of this increasing amount of debt that was being accrued.
-By 2009, it seemed like Portugal would start to recover, but the Euro Crisis quickly took the Portuguese economy back down with it.
+By 2009, it seemed like Portugal would start to recover, but the euro area crisis negatively affected the economy.

 Agreement

-By 2011, the crisis was so bad, Portugal requested a three year long bailout with the IMF.
-The same year, Portugal received a disbursement of 11,503,000 SDR as their first of this deal.
+By 2011, the crisis was so severe that Portugal requested a three-year bailout from the IMF.
+The same year, Portugal received a disbursement of 11,503,000 SDR as its first of this deal.
 The agreement that Portugal and the IMF made focused on both monetary contraction and reforms on economic structure.
 The IMF reforms for Portugal included changes to labor and product markets, taxes, pensions and the public and the financial sector.

 Conditions

-There were several conditions placed on Portugal in exchange for this bailout.
-These conditions included structural benchmarks and prior actions predominately in Portugal's fiscal sector.
+Several conditions were placed on Portugal in exchange for this bailout, including structural benchmarks and prior actions, predominantly in Portugal's fiscal sector.

 Results

-There were mixed results of this IMF program.
-On one hand, Portugal recovered their access to Capital markets, which was a main goal of the program and the largest contributor to their crisis.
+Results of the IMF program were mixed.
+On one hand, Portugal recovered its access to capital markets, which was a main goal of the program and the largest contributor to the crisis.
 On the other hand, the Portuguese government still has significant debt and unstable foreign liabilities.